 The Compensation and HR Committee is an independent committee of the Board made up of three independent Trustees which, together with the Board, is accountable for the decisions relating to executive compensation.
-During 2022, the Compensation and HR Committee was comprised of Ms. MacIndoe (Chair), Ms. Landry, and Ms. MacKeigan.
-The members of the Compensation and HR Committee have the relevant skills and experience that enable them to make decisions in relation to the suitability of the Trust's compensation policies and practices.
+From January 1, 2023, through August 9, 2023, the Compensation and HR Committee was comprised of Ms. MacIndoe (Chair), Ms. Landry and Ms. MacKeigan.
+Effective August 9, 2024, as part of Killam's Board renewal process Mr. McGregor was appointed Chair of the Compensation and HR Committee and Ms. MacIndoe ceased to be a member of the Compensation and HR Committee.
+All members of the Compensation and HR Committee have the relevant skills and experience that enable them to make decisions in relation to the suitability of the Trust's compensation policies and practices.